 An Industrial customer has the choice to switch between General and Industrial.
-The Industrial tariffs offer the customer the ability to cap their line charges by controlling energy use whereas there is a variable component within the General tariff that may add uncertainty to their pricing (i.e. the more they use the more they are charged).
+The Industrial tariffs offer the customer the ability to cap their line charges by controlling their energy use based on maximum demand whereas the variable component within the General tariff may add uncertainty to their pricing (i.e. the more they use the more they are charged).
 All Industrial connections must have a Time of Use Meter installed to record Maximum Demand.